celery/ceps/draft/jumpstarter.rst

 For the first motivation, one of Celery's main use cases is to build asynchronous, distributed systems that communicate via message passing.
-The `Actor Model`_, which has been around for almost half a century and is a tried and tested way to design and build large-scale concurrent systems.
+The `Actor Model`_, which has been around for almost half a century is a tried and tested way to design and build large-scale concurrent systems.
 It very much matches what Celery aims to do and has shown to have great success in projects like `Akka`_ and many others.
 The `Actor Model`_ also works great with Python's ``async/await`` support as messages are able to be